MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-2-Create-email.md

 11. Make any other changes as desired.
 Feel free to be creative and use any design experience you have.
 What do you find eye-catching when recieving a marketing email?

 ## Task 5: Save and test the email
-16. On the toolbar, select **Save.**
+1. On the toolbar, select **Save.**
-17. Select **Preview and test.**
+2. Select **Preview and test.**
-18. Select **Edit sample data**.
+3. Select **Edit sample data**.
 In the **Preview personalization pane**, enter the first name of a contact you created, then select the contact to watch the personalization change.
-19. Return to the **Preview and test** screen.
+4. Return to the **Preview and test** screen.
 Preview the email on all screen sizes.
-20. Select the dropdown arrow next to **Check content**, then select **Accessibility checker** to to see if there are any other issues within the email.
+5. Select the dropdown arrow next to **Check content**, then select **Accessibility checker** to to see if there are any other issues within the email.
 Mitigate any issues as you see fit.
-21. On the toolbar, click **Ready to send.**
+6. On the toolbar, select **Ready to send.**

 ### Exercise 2: Create an email by copying an email